meghc27/mandala_art/README.md

 # Mandala Art

 This repository uses Python turtle to generate beautiful and intricate Mandalas.
 Some examples can be seen in Images/.
 To generate your own mandalas please clone this repository to your working directory.

+Requirements:
+* turtle
+* numpy
+* math
+* random
+* colorsys

+To install turtle:
+       pip install turtle

-To import use:
+To import the mandala package use:

        from mandala_art import mandala

-There are three ways to do it:
+There are three ways to generate mandalas:

 1. generate(color_scheme = 'colorful', bgcolor = 'black',<br>
              screensize = 550, fcolor = bright_color_gen(),<br>